 philosophy came to be the grand unifying force for many culturally-divested schools of education

 The dual inheritance theory, also known as the theory of coevolution states that individuals and groups evolve with their environment and their associated clan bound by their genetic predispositions.
-The clan may have its own language, culture and other societal characteristic that will influence the outcome of an individual in terms of his personality traits, thought patterns and instinctual habits, or explicit responses.
+The clan may have its own language, culture and other societal characteristic that will influence the outcome of an individual in terms of his personality traits, thought patterns and instinctual habits, or implicit responses.
 The people, it can be inferred from this hypothesis, evolve as part and parcel of their societal constructs, such as culture, and its many underlying mechanisms of interactions and reciprocation with anthropological and biological constructs such as genetics.
 The underlying workings may be complex but the upper-level manifestations can be empirically observed and easily correlated with a certain clan.
 In such event a member be separated from his clan, he will naturally seek out to his ilk driven by his own reward system.
 Yes, you read that right, genetic factors differently predispose people to life experiences.
 Whether its abusing substance or love-making, your brain responds differently to the same neurotransmitters and chemicals in your bloodstream simply because genetics compels them to be utilized and reciprocated differently by the body.

 the internal reward system supremely concedes any external factors